top of page

 land acknowledgement

 The O’Neill's campus sits on the traditional lands of the Mohegan, Mashantucket Pequot, Eastern Pequot, and Nehantic tribes.
-They honor and respect these nations, peoples, and their enduring relationship to this land.
+We honor and respect these nations, peoples, and their enduring relationship to this land.

 equity, diversity, & inclusion